getnara/unstruct/README.md

 ## Project Overview

-Nara Backend is a Django-based REST API that serves as the backbone for an AI-powered document processing and task management system.
+Unstruct Backend is a Django-based REST API that serves as the backbone for an AI-powered document processing and task management system.
 The project is designed to handle various aspects of document analysis, task creation, and AI-driven information extraction.

 The main purpose of this backend is to:
 1. Manage projects, tasks, and assets (documents)